-As of December 31, 2022, Atria and Sunrise, collectively, provided comprehensive property management and accounting services with respect to 334 of our 544 consolidated senior housing communities, for which we pay annual management fees pursuant to long-term management agreements.
+As of December 31, 2023, Atria and Sunrise, collectively, provided comprehensive property management and accounting services with respect to 308 of our 587 consolidated senior housing communities, for which we pay annual management fees pursuant to long-term management agreements.

 On July 30, 2021, Atria acquired the management services division of Holiday, which at the time managed a pool of 26 communities for Ventas.
-As of December 31, 2022, Atria and its subsidiaries, including Holiday, managed a pool of 242 senior housing communities for Ventas.
-Ventas has the ongoing right to terminate the management contract for 91 of the communities with short term notice.
+As of December 31, 2023, Atria and its subsidiaries, including Holiday, managed a pool of 216 senior housing communities for Ventas.
+Ventas has the right to terminate the management contract for 67 of the communities on short notice.

-As of December 31, 2022, Sunrise managed 92 communities for Ventas pursuant to multiple management agreements (collectively, the "Sunrise Management Agreements").
+As of December 31, 2023, Sunrise managed 92 communities for Ventas pursuant to multiple management agreements (collectively, the "Sunrise Management Agreements").
 Our Sunrise Management Agreements have initial terms expiring between 2035 and 2040.
-Ventas has the ability to terminate some or all of the Sunrise Management Agreements upon certain circumstances with or without the payment of a fee.
+Ventas has the ability to terminate some or all of the Sunrise Management Agreements under certain circumstances with or without the payment of a fee.

 We successfully transitioned the operations of 90 senior living communities owned by us and operated under management agreements with Eclipse Senior Living, Inc. ("ESL") to seven experienced managers on or before January 2, 2022.
 ESL ceased operation of its management business in early 2022 following completion of the transitions.
-We incurred certain one-time transition costs and expenses in connection with the transitions, which were recognized within transaction expenses and deal costs in our Consolidated Statements of Income.
+We incurred certain one-time transition costs and expenses in connection with the transitions, which were recognized within transaction, transition and restructuring costs in our Consolidated Statements of Income.